A conjecture on the composition of localizations on a stratified tensor triangulated category: Introduction

-This Conjecture is a direct generalization of the result \cite[Prop.~1.10]{itloc}, where we considered a finite linear order.
-In the case of \cite{itloc} the fracture cube argument allowed us to decompose a localization $\LL_A$ as homotopy limit of finitely many localizations $\LL_{A'}$ for subsets $A'\subset A$ satisfying the right conditions.
-In the current context, where we may want to consider infinite posets, this argument is not enough to encase all the possible iterated localizations in a diagram relating them as in \cite[Thm.~1.8]{itloc}.
-However, even if this strategy seems not to be easily adapted all the results we could prove and all the examples we could compute seem to confirm the Conjecture.
-Indeed, we could prove the Conjecture in the following situations \begin{theorem*} The Conjecture holds in the following cases: \begin{itemize} \item[(a)] if $\emph{Spc}(\CT^c)$ is finite; \item[(b)] if $\emph{Spc}(\CT^c)$ has dimension 1; \item[(c)] if $\emph{Spc}(\CT^c)$ has dimension 2 and has finitely many minimal primes. \end{itemize} \end{theorem*} The structure of the paper will be the following: in Section~\ref{section-stratification} we first recall some of the basic notions and facts of the theory of Balmer spectra and the approach to stratification developed by Barthel, Heard and Sanders in \cite{BHS-stratification}.
+The structure of the paper will be the following: in Section~\ref{section-stratification} we first recall some of the basic notions and facts of the theory of Balmer spectra and the approach to stratification developed by Barthel, Heard and Sanders in \cite{BHS-stratification}.
 Finally, in Section~\ref{section-basics} we use these notions to establish our set-up, present the notation we will adopt for localizations and their composition and then spell out the above Conjecture as Conjecture~\ref{conj}.
 In Section~\ref{section-firstreductions} we provide reductions that allow us to trim the tuples labelling iterated localizations by removing elements from their subsets which do not fit in descending chains of inclusions of Balmer primes.
-In Section~\ref{section-finitecase} we adapt the argument of \cite{itloc} to obtain analogous results for the case where we limit ourselves to a finite subset of the Balmer spectrum $\text{Spc}(\CT^c)$, the proof of Conjecture~\ref{conj} when the Balmer spectrum itself is finite follows automatically (Corollary~\ref{cor-conjturefinitecase-sectionfinitecase}).
+In Section~\ref{section-finitecase} we adapt the argument of \cite{itloc} to obtain analogous results for the case where we limit ourselves to a finite subset of the Balmer spectrum $\text{Spc}(\CT^c)$.
+The proof of Conjecture~\ref{conj} when the Balmer spectrum itself is finite follows automatically (Corollary~\ref{cor-conjturefinitecase-sectionfinitecase}).
 We conclude with Section~\ref{section-lowdimcases} where we prove Conjecture~\ref{conj} for Balmer spectra of low dimensions (Theorem~\ref{thm-conjtruedim1-sectionlowdim} and Theorem~\ref{thm-conjtruedim2irred-sectionlowdim}).\\

 \textbf{Acknowledgements:} I would like to thank Neil Strickland for giving me access to his personal notes and sharing his insight on various matters, in particular Example~\ref{ex-BPcomputationthread-sectionbasics} was indicated by him.
 Many thanks also to John Greenlees, who suggested trying to adapt my previous work to settings different from chromatic homotopy theory and whose computations formed the basis for Example~\ref{ex-SpcO(2)counterexamplefractureaxiom-sectionstratification}, and to Greg Stevenson, for his invaluable help with the theory of Balmer spectra.